Yes, you can trade with Indian currency and overseas currency pair.

 Trading is an emotional game, however, it requires discipline.
 Hence, one should follow the rules in order to take advantage of the forex market.

 Rules of investment/trading

 1) Do not make any trading decision without a plan.

 2) Do not allow emotions to cloud logical judgment.

-3) Invest in options with a view of earning returns with minimal outflow of cash.
+3) Invest in options with a view to earning returns with a minimal outflow of cash.

 4) Trading in currencies (Futures & Options)without a trend is a strict NO-NO.

 Stop-losses provide a right guide for investors to minimise the losses, hence, it has to adhere strictly.

 There are indications of introducing forex trading in cross currency pairs in India for quite some time.
 RBI and the SEBI had announced on September’15 of launching three global currency pairs – EURUSD, GBPUSD, and USDJPY on exchanges.
 The governing bodies had also proposed a change in timings for cross-currency derivatives markets that would be open from 9 am to 7:30 pm, so as to cover Japanese and European market timings and the first hour of the US markets.
 This proposal is still under scrutiny and will take some time to get implemented.

 However, the catch here is introducing these developments in India will not be that easy.
 Introducing options and cross-currency pairs will have to face numerable issues related to clearance and settlements, compliance, infrastructure, liquidity and above all acceptance.
 Conversion of options, whether will it be cash-settled or converted into futures, will act as another hindrance.